Lemon-Chad/jpizza-docs/source/libs.md

 - `start` : Starts rendering and opens the window.
 - `clear` : Clears the canvas.
 - `refresh` : Refreshes the canvas.
-- `refreshLoop` : Refreshs the canvas at 60fps in the background.
+- `refreshLoop<refreshRate>` : Refreshs the canvas at the given refresh rate in the background.
 - `refreshUnloop` : Stops the refresh loop.
 - `screenshot<filepath>` : Saves the current canvas to an image file which will be stored at the given path.
 - `fps` : Returns the given FPS.